-Because a consortium submits one four-year local application on behalf of all member schools, agencies, or entities, it is strongly recommended that local educational agencies remain in their consortia for the same time period.
+Because a consortium submits one local application on behalf of all member schools, agencies, or entities, it is strongly recommended that local educational agencies remain in their consortia for the same time period of the application.
 If a member school, agency, or entity decides to leave a consortium or terminate a cooperative agreement, they must appeal to the NDE.